 Many of the Old Testament prophets prophesied about the coming Messiah.
 The 53rd chapter of Isaiah continues to tell the story of the “Suffering Savior.”
 It presents Jesus as one who grew up before God like a plant.
 Because he did not meet the criteria for what the people considered to be majestic, he was rejected and despised.
-He spent His entire life suffering, but he was the chosen one who paid the sin debt for all mankind.
+He was the chosen one who paid the sin debt for all mankind.

 53 Who hath believed our report? and to whom is the arm of the Lord revealed?

 2 For he shall grow up before him as a tender plant, and as a root out of a dry ground: he hath no form nor comeliness; and when we shall see him, there is no beauty that we should desire him.

 3 He is despised and rejected of men; a man of sorrows, and acquainted with grief: and we hid as it were our faces from him; he was despised, and we esteemed him not.

 4 Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him stricken, smitten of God, and afflicted.

 5 But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.

 6 All we like sheep have gone astray; we have turned every one to his own way; and the Lord hath laid on him the iniquity of us all.